a personal note from our president

 I love flying in the Mooney.

-I love Westover church.
+I love seminary.

 I love F3.